The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||70 miles (113 km)|

-Coaches from Manchester to Birmingham cover the 70 miles (113 km) long journey taking on average 2 h with our travel partners like National Express or Megabus.
+Coaches from Manchester to Birmingham cover the 70 miles (113 km) long journey taking on average 1 h 30 min with our travel partners like Infobus, Megabus, Flixbus or National Express.
 There are direct coach services available.
-While the average ticket price for this trip costs around £5, you can find the cheapest coach ticket for as low as £3.
+You can get the cheapest coach tickets for this journey for as low as £3, but the average price of coach tickets is £3.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Birmingham, Coach Station.

 National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
 National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
 All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
 Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
 You can select between three ticket types for the Manchester - Birmingham coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
 Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.